- Chart

 Leadership and Structure

-Security National Financial Corporation is a publicly traded company led by a Board of Directors and a management team.
-Key executive positions include CEO, CFO, and heads of its major business segments.
-The company operates through its various subsidiaries.
+Security National Financial Corporation is a publicly traded company with a Board of Directors overseeing its strategic direction.
+Key executive roles include CEO, CFO, and heads of its various business divisions (Insurance, Funeral Services, and Mortgage).
+The company operates with a decentralized structure for its funeral homes to maintain local market responsiveness.

 Top Products and Market Share